opencomputeproject/onie/docs/design-spec/uboot_boot_loader.rst

 Platform-Independent U-Boot Features
 ====================================

-ONIE-powerpc relies on two fundamental features of U-Boot:
+ONIE on U-Boot platforms relies on two fundamental features of U-Boot:

 * Reading and writing the NOR boot flash.
 * Reading and writing U-Boot environment variables.